MazamaScience/DigitalOcean-R-setup/README.md

 before submitting the package to CRAN.
 Different Makefiles exist for the different VMs offered by [Digital Ocean](http://digitalocean.com).
 Each Makefile is targeted to the needs of [Mazama Science](http://mazamascience.com) for the testing of packages we maintain.
-Others may wish to fork and modify these makefiles to include other system libraries and R packages appropriate for testing their own packages.
+Others may wish to fork and modify these Makefiles to include other system libraries and R packages appropriate for testing their own packages.

 ## Instructions